If you’re seeing this 421 Misredirected Request Error on your site today, you’re not alone!

 Who Was Impacted?

 A variety of our clients with different configurations — from small businesses to mid-size agencies — experienced this error.
 In every case, their sites became unavailable without any recent changes on their part.
 This shows how third-party software updates, even from well-established platforms like Apache, can cause sudden disruption if you’re not actively monitoring your stack.
+If your website just went down, start by checking Apache — it’s currently the most common culprit.

 How We Fixed It